STAMP-project/botsing/README.md

 ### Command line interface

+The latest version of Botsing command line (botsgin-reproduction-X-X-X.jar) is available at [https://github.com/STAMP-project/botsing/releases](https://github.com/STAMP-project/botsing/releases).

 Botsing has three mandatory parameters:
- - `-crash_log` the file with the stacktrace.
-The stacktrace should be clean and cannot contain any nested exceptions.
+ - `-crash_log` the file with the stack trace.
+The stack trace should be clean (no error message) and cannot contain any nested exceptions.
  - `-target_frame` the target frame to reproduce.
-This number should be between 1 and the number of frames in the stacktrace.
+This number should be between 1 and the number of frames in the stack trace.
  - `-projectCP` the classpath of the project and all its dependencies.
-The classpath can be a folder containing all the required `.jar` files.
+The classpath can be a folder containing all the  `.jar` files required to run the software under test.

 By default, Botsing uses the following parameter values:
  - `-Dsearch_budget=1800`, a time budget of 30 min.
 This value can be modified by specifying an additional parameter in format `-Dsearch_budget=60` (here, for 60 seconds).